Biography

 I began my journalism career during my teens, as a reporter for small-town newspapers in my native Pennsylvania.

-My wife, Mary, is Vice President, Communications, of the National Organization for Rare Disorders.
-We live in Connecticut with two of our sons, John and Tom.
-A third son, Bill, lives in New York City.
+My wife, Mary, is a vice president of the National Organization for Rare Disorders.
+We live in Connecticut.

 (To contact me, click here.)